Why You Need to Ask Clarifying Questions in Conversations

 Conclusion

 There are many communication benefits by asking clarifying questions.
 Recap of the importance of asking clarifying questions.
-Remember that clarifying questions can help us improve understanding, avoid misunderstandings, enhance our listening skills, give us an opportunity to reflect on the conversation, and improve both our verbal and visual communication.
+Clarification questions can help us improve understanding, avoid misunderstandings, enhance our listening skills, give us an opportunity to reflect on the conversation, and improve both our verbal and visual communication.

 Continue to practice asking clarifying questions in conversations.
 You can do this in any relationship – spouse, kids, parents, siblings, or work!
 Listen closely and find one question you can ask to clarify your understanding and add to your bank of communication tools for relationship success.